 Black Bean Corn Salad

 This fresh and healthy, Southwest black bean corn salad is easy to make with just a handful of ingredients.
-Enjoy served topped with avocado or as a dip for tortilla chips.
-It’s also a great addition to tacos!

 This bright and tangy, fresh salad calls for the following ingredients:

 - Black beans.
 I used canned black beans but you can always cook your own if you prefer.

 - Corn.
 Canned, fresh or frozen corn all work great.
 Try roasted corn for extra flavour!

 - Cilantro.
 If you ask me, any Mexican or Southwest-inspired dish needs lots of cilantro.
 You’ll need a big handful, finely chopped.